Obama-era watchdog agency’s independence in peril

 But the CFPB has a unique layer of protection: It secures its funding through a simple budget request from the director to the Federal Reserve System, which is obligated to fulfill it up to an exceedingly high threshold.

 “Even among self-funded agencies, the Bureau is unique.
-The Bureau’s perpetual self-directed, double-insulated funding structure goes a significant step further than that enjoyed by the other agencies on offer,” wrote Fifth Circuit Court of Appeals Judge Cory Wilson, a Trump-appointee, writing on behalf of a unanimous panel of two other judges nominated by the previous president.
+The Bureau’s perpetual self-directed, double-insulated funding structure goes a significant step further than that enjoyed by the other agencies on offer,” wrote 5th Circuit Court of Appeals Judge Cory Wilson, a Trump appointee, writing on behalf of a unanimous panel of two other judges nominated by the previous president.

 The ruling leaves several questions about the future of the CFPB open, likely until the Supreme Court settles the matter.